Looking for FDA-Recognized Susceptibility Test Interpretive Criteria?

 FDA recognizes consensus standards for performance standards, methods standards, and quality control parameter standards for antimicrobial susceptibility testing.
 Occasionally, consensus standards for methods and quality control parameters may not be established by an SDO at the time a new drug is approved.
 If appropriate, FDA will list acceptable methods and quality control information for the drug along with the STIC identified for such drug.

 FDA has established a docket for public comment where interested third parties or drug sponsors may provide information that FDA could consider in determinations concerning recognition of a susceptibility test interpretive criteria standard or could use as a basis for listing new or for updating susceptibility test interpretive criteria.
+FDA will review all substantive submissions to support updating of susceptibility test interpretive criteria.
+When the review is completed, FDA will provide information in the Notice of Updates section of these webpages.

 Questions regarding the clearance, classification, or approval of antimicrobial susceptibility testing devices should be directed to the Division of Industry and Consumer Education (DICE) in FDA’s Center for Devices and Radiological Health (CDRH) at 1-800-638-2041, 301-796-7100 or at firstname.lastname@example.org.